-The above means we are going to catch all the request that “match” the “localhost:4502/news/” and we are going to redirect them internally to “/content/news/” so it will be transparent for the user, meaning that users will still see something like “localhost:4502/news/somepage.html” but we are going to be rendering “/content/news/somepage.html”.
+The above means we are going to catch all the requests that “match” the “localhost:4502/news/”, and that we are going to redirect them internally to “/content/news/” so it will be transparent for the user.
+That means that users will still see something like “localhost:4502/news/somepage.html” but we are going to be rendering “/content/news/somepage.html”.

-To verify out mapping it’s working we can go to http://localhost:4502/system/console/jcrresolver and in the “Mapping Map Entries” at the bottom of the page we should be able to see our mapping.
+To verify our mapping it’s working we can go to http://localhost:4502/system/console/jcrresolver.
+Then, in the “Mapping Map Entries” (at the bottom of the page) we should be able to see our mapping.

 Replicating for a publish instance

 Well, now that we are sure our mapping is working on the authoring instance, let’s replicate it in the publish instance.
 For that we need to follow these steps:

 - Create a node under /etc called map.publish of type “sling:folder”

 - Create a node under /etc/map.publish called “http” of type “sling:folder”